What is Stress and How to Deal With It

 And what is stress?

-Stress is a normal response that is short term and based on stressor that is present.
+Stress is a normal response that is short-term and based on stressor that is present.

-Stress relief ideas; it is important to check in on the number of stressors and stress in your life and understand what you are doing to cope and talk through what is happening.
+It is important to check in on the number of stressors and stress in your life and understand what you are doing to cope and talk through what is happening.

 Step 1